Arsney091289421/ASG5/README.md

 # ASG5
 # YouTube Channel Analysis

 This repository contains Python scripts for analyzing YouTube channel data.
-The primary focus is to calculate and explore the distribution of different types of YouTube channels.
+The primary focus is to calculate and explore the distribution of different types of YouTube channels and export the output to a csv file and enter it into the sql database.

 ## Getting Started

-These instructions will guide you in setting up the project locally for development and testing.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

 To run the scripts, ensure you have the following Python packages installed:
 - pymysql